Foster1202/MoS2-DFT-Calculations/README.md

 This directory contains the Quantum ESPRESSO input and output files used for a DFT study of monolayer MoS2.
 The workflow covers geometry relaxation, SCF convergence checks, electronic band structure, density of states, phonons, and optical-response post-processing.

-The `tmp` scratch directory and report/manuscript files are intentionally omitted from the uploaded version.
+The `tmp` scratch directory is intentionally omitted from the uploaded version.
 All important input files, selected output files, pseudopotentials, and processed data files are included for review.

 ## Main Files